-Since 1982, Stroud Water Research Center employees have helped plant hundreds of thousands of trees in southeastern Pennsylvania, beautifying the landscape while restoring and preserving water quality.
+Since 1982, Stroud Water Research Center employees and volunteers have helped plant hundreds of thousands of trees in Pennsylvania, beautifying the landscape while restoring and preserving water quality.
 Every tree we plant plays a vital role by providing a natural buffer zone between our land use and the stream it protects.
-Each tree helps prevent pollutants from entering our water supplies and provides lasting benefits of shade, beauty and the natural habitat essential to a healthy ecosystem.
+Each tree helps prevent pollutants from entering our water supplies and provides lasting benefits of shade, beauty, and the natural habitat essential to a healthy ecosystem.

 Streams Provide Drinking Water

 Pennsylvania — or Penn’s Woods, as it was called — was almost completely forested for thousands of years.
-Today many streams no longer have trees growing along their banks.
-The absence of these streamside forests, combined with population growth, has resulted in declining stream health.
+Today, many streams no longer have trees growing along their banks.
+The absence of these streamside forests, combined with poor land use, has resulted in declining stream health.

 Plant Trees for Cleaner Water, Naturally

 Unhealthy streams mean poor water quality, which increases the amount of money we must spend to treat our water supplies.
-A simple and cost-effective way to protect and improve the quality of our streams — and our drinking water — is to restore trees along the banks.
+A simple and cost-effective way to protect and improve the quality of our streams — and our drinking water — is to restore trees along waterways.

 Streamside Forests = Healthier Wildlife Habitat